Sheaf Neural Networks on SPD Manifolds: Second-Order Geometric Representation Learning: Introduction

 \textbf{Connecting the challenges.} These limitations share a common mathematical origin: the linear structure of Euclidean vector spaces.
 Vector spaces lack capacity to encode second-order representations, and sheaf constructions with linear operators cannot be directly lifted to the non-Euclidean manifolds where such representations naturally reside.

 \textbf{Our solution: SPD-valued sheaves.} We resolve both challenges by developing the first sheaf framework natively on the SPD manifold (Figure~\ref{fig:pipeline}).
-The central difficulty is that, without projecting SPD data into Euclidean spaces, basic operations such as coboundaries and Laplacian operators no longer admit their standard linear definitions.
-More broadly, it is nontrivial to translate algebraic operations into a non-Euclidean domain.
-To overcome this obstacle, we exploit the Lie group to develop Riemannian counterparts of sheaf-theoretic operators.
+The central difficulty is that the SPD manifold is not a vector space, so basic operations such as coboundary operators and Laplacian operators do not admit their standard linear definitions.
+To address this, we use the Lie group structure induced by the global diffeomorphism $\log:\mathrm{SPD}_n \to \mathrm{Sym}_n$ (the vector space of $n \times n$ real symmetric matrices) and develop Riemannian counterparts of sheaf-theoretic operators through the resulting $\log$/$\exp$-induced algebraic structure.
+From the viewpoint of discrete fiber bundles, this construction should be distinguished from initially projecting all SPD inputs into a single Euclidean space via the logarithm.
+Although both formulations involve $\log$/$\exp$ calculations algebraically, their geometric interpretations differ.
+A Euclidean projection globally flattens all SPD inputs into a single Euclidean space and corresponds to a flat bundle, whereas our construction uses the $\log$/$\exp$-induced linear structure locally within SPD-valued fibers and can be viewed as operating over a non-flat discrete bundle.
 This enables geometry-aware message passing that respects both SPD's Riemannian structure and sheaf theory's edge-dependent transformations.

 \textbf{Contributions.} We propose the first principled framework for geometric deep learning with second-order representations via SPD sheaves.
 Our contributions are three-fold: \begin{enumerate}